BOXLEGENDARY/Dex/README.md

 ## ZDex
 IN-DEV ( version 12 )
 * All ZDex versions on GitHub are different from the internal staff version.
-* This is the latest version.
-Thanks for using ZDex!
 ## Script
 * RemoteSpy Version
 ```lua